peachch/rdme/ac.md

 The review text looks hasty, and the problems identified are minor, while the low rating scores(*Soundness: 1.5, Reproducibility: 1, Datasets: 1, Software: 1*) but with highest confidence (*Confidence: 5*) are not justified with convincing reasons.
 We appreciate AC's attention to the fairness issue in the decision:

 **Lack of objectivity and evidence**.
-The reviewer for weaknesses, "several details missing," and "comparisons are not valid" are hasty and unrealistic.
+The reviewer for weaknesses "several details missing," and "comparisons are not valid" are hasty and unrealistic.
  - "Details missing."
 The reviewer commented that we missed the information on the pre-training structure (shown in our paper Figure 2), the model introduction (shown in lines 261-266), and the data we feed (shown in lines 204-217) are unrealistic.
 Furthermore, we have presented detailed methodology descriptions (including the pre-training and fine-tuning framework in Figure 2 and Figure 3, respectively) and solid experiments with results (performance of two tasks shown in Table 1 and 2, and contains ablation studies and a case study in Section 4 with tables)